 Complying with the EPA’s more stringent regulations

-As a result of the more stringent CCR Rule standards, we, along with other utilities across the country, launched aggressive projects to systematically close out all of their remaining wet management facilities – also referred to as ash ponds and surface impoundments.
-To date, one-half of our facilities have been closed, with the other half either under contract for closure or in the initial commercial phase of closure.
+- As a result of the more stringent CCR Rule standards, we, along with other utilities across the country, launched aggressive projects to systematically close out all of their remaining wet storage facilities – also referred to as ash ponds and surface impoundments.
+To date, more than one-half of our facilities have been closed, with the other half either under contract for closure or in the initial commercial phase of closure.

 Under the CCR Rule, utilities were required to install additional groundwater monitoring wells along the immediate perimeters of their impoundments where they manage CCR materials.

-Utilities then had a specific amount of time – called an assessment period – to gather rounds of groundwater monitoring data from each monitoring well.
+Utilities then had a specific amount of time to gather rounds of groundwater monitoring data from each monitoring well to establish a background.
 This helped determine baseline levels for constituents identified in the CCR Rule that are naturally occurring in that area and if there were other potential local sources that could be contributing to higher results.